 Falls within leave period

-What happens when a public holiday falls within a period of leave such as annual, sick and bereavement leave or during a business close-down period.
+What happens when a public holiday falls within a period of leave such as annual, sick, bereavement or family violence leave, or during a business close-down period.

 Transferring by agreement